-Vladimir Ivanov is a Nonresident Fellow with the Stimson Center.
+Vladimir Ivanov is an Adjunct Senior Fellow with the Stimson Center.
 Based in Moscow, Russia, Ivanov leads programmatic activities aimed at promoting better understanding between Russia and other countries to avoid inadvertent conflict escalation and enhance policy alignment on issues of common concern.
 Prior to joining the Stimson Center, Ivanov served as Director of the Russia and United States Program at the EastWest Institute (EWI) and Director of the EWI Moscow Office.
 In these capacities, he led recent U.S.-Russia non-governmental expert dialogues on military cooperation and strategic stability and coordinated Track 2 efforts in combatting terrorism and narcotrafficking, particularly in Afghanistan.

 In the course of his 20-year career at EWI, Ivanov conducted research, development and project management on a wide spectrum of international security issues including WMD non-proliferation and arms control; market and public sector governance reforms in Russia; cross-border cooperation involving Russia’s close neighbors in Europe; international cyber security; and building public-private partnerships to counter international terrorism and organized crime.
 From 2006 to –2013, he facilitated Russia’s integration in the G8, G20 and APEC by helping international business and civil society leadership engagement.